rhscompsci/.github/profile/README.md

 #### Standards

-Organisation of the repositories makes future access simplified for students who proceed refer to the global or repository-specific community health files to maintain the status quo.
+Organisation of the repositories makes future access simplified for future students.
+Refer to the global or repository-specific community health files to maintain the status quo.
 These will include, but not be limited to file naming conventions, code structure, issue and template formatting.

 <i>Thank you, kindly, for reading this excerpt.</i>